Mauricio Pochettino: Chelsea boss waiting for the fans to fall in love with him ahead of Crystal Palace clash

 The Chelsea head coach joked that before she made her decision to go "she said to me if you have some nice presents I'll stay, and I said no it's ok you can go and see your son."

-He laughs, taking his apparent rejection well, ahead of Crystal Palace's visit to Chelsea on Monday Night Football.
+He laughs, taking his apparent rejection well, ahead of Chelsea's visit to Crystal Palace on Monday Night Football.

 We continue on the February 14 theme and I talk about the love of the Chelsea fans and the fondness they have shown to the recent managers.
 They revered Jose Mourinho, treasured Thomas Tuchel and it might have been a shorter fling, but Antonio Conte got their hearts fluttering.